ihrz/ihrz/README.md

 To join the Official Discord Support Server, please visit our website at [Official Server Link](http://discord.ihorizon.me/) or click on this link: [Other Link](https://discord.gg/ZpBPGNsAsu).<br><br>
 To invite the Discord official bot, please click on this link: [Click Here](https://discord.com/api/oauth2/authorize?client_id=945202900907470899&permissions=8&scope=bot).<br><br>

-If you have any questions or concerns, you can contact the owner via email at [kisakeyara@gmail.com](mailto:kisakeyara@gmail.com), phone at +33757823957, or on Discord at Kisakay#0001.
+If you have any questions or concerns, you can contact the owner via email at [kisakeyara@gmail.com](mailto:kisakeyara@gmail.com), or on Discord at 2h0#0.
 # About the owner

 **Kisakay** (*formerly known as Ezermoz*) has not changed their identity, but has simply embraced who they truly are as a person.
 She now goes by she/her pronouns.<br><br>